demisto/demisto-sdk/resources/contribution/CONTRIBUTION.md

 ---

 ### 2. Install demisto sdk as editable version
-1. If you are using virtualenv for this proccess you can skeep this step, uninstall current installed version of `demisto-sdk`:
+1. If you are using virtualenv for this proccess you can skip this step, uninstall current installed version of `demisto-sdk`:

    ```shell